Student Progression Plan

 Deferral of Receipt of a Standard Diploma

-- School districts must inform the parent and the student, in writing by January 30 of the year in which the student is expected to meet graduation requirements, that failure to defer receipt of a standard high school diploma after all requirements are met releases the school district from the obligation to provide a Free Appropriate Public Education (FAPE).
+The parent and the student must be informed by the district, in writing, by January 30 of the year in which the student is expected to meet graduation requirements.
+Failure to defer receipt of a standard high school diploma after all requirements are met releases the school district from the obligation to provide a FAPE.
 This communication must state that the deadline for acceptance or deferral of the diploma is May 15 of the year in which the student is expected to meet graduation requirements, and that failure to attend a graduation ceremony does not constitute a deferral.
-In accordance with Rule 6A-6.0328(1), F.A.C., a student with a disability who receives a certificate of completion may continue to receive FAPE until their 22nd birthday, or, at the discretion of the school district, until the end of the school semester or year in which the student turns twenty-two (22).
-(F.S.
+A student with a disability who receives a certificate of completion may continue to receive FAPE until their 22nd birthday, or, at the discretion of the school district, until the end of the school semester or year in which the student turns 22.
+(Rule 6A-6.0328(1), F.A.C.), (F.S.
 1001.02(1), F.S.
 1003.4282, F.S.
 1008.22)

 504 Educational Plans

-- Section 504 of the Rehabilitation Act of 1973 is a federal civil rights statute prohibiting discrimination based on disability in any program or activity receiving federal financial assistance.
-Section 504 guarantees the right to full participation and access to a free appropriate public education (FAPE).
+Section 504 of the Rehabilitation Act of 1973 prohibits discrimination based on disability in any program or activity receiving federal financial assistance.
+Section 504 guarantees the right to full participation and access to FAPE.

-- The district is committed to identifying, evaluating, and providing a free appropriate public education (FAPE) to students within its jurisdiction who are disabled within the definition of Section 504 regardless of the nature or severity of their disabilities.
-Recognizing and acknowledging that students may be disabled and eligible for services under Section 504 even though they do not qualify for or require special education and/or related services pursuant the IDEA.
+The district is committed to identifying, evaluating, and providing FAPE to students who are disabled, within the definition of Section 504, regardless of the nature or severity of their disabilities.
+The district recognizes and acknowledges that students may be disabled and eligible for services under Section 504, even when they do not qualify for or require special education and/or related services pursuant the IDEA.

-- If a student has a physical or mental impairment that significantly limits the student's learning but does not require specially designed instruction to benefit educationally, the student will be eligible for reasonable, but more than standard, accommodations and/or modifications of the regular classroom or curriculum to have the same access to an education as students without disabilities.
-Such accommodations and/or modifications will be provided pursuant to a Section 504 Accommodation Plan.
-Additional information is available in the District Implementation Guide for Section 504 available through FLDOE.org or by using this link: Implementation Guide for Section 504.
+If a student has a physical or mental impairment that significantly limits the student's learning but does not require specially designed instruction, the student will be eligible for reasonable, but more than standard, accommodations and/or modifications of the regular classroom or curriculum to have the same access to an education as students without disabilities.
+Such accommodations and/or modifications will be provided, pursuant to a Section 504 Accommodation Plan.